ojura/radionica_robotike_dz/mouse_tracker/README.md

 # mouse_tracker

 ROS package for publishing the current position of the mouse.

-smth